sf-wdi-19-20/modules/w6_d3_1_ruby_oop/README.md

 * Recall: Hashes are simple key value stores.
 They look a lot like JavaScript's objects.

 **Hash Example**

 How can I organize my data using key/value pairs in Ruby?
 Like so:

 ```ruby
  ourhash = {name: "Napoleon", fav_food: "steak", skills: ["archery", "combat", "egg farming"]}

  # => {:name=>"Napoleon", :fav_food=>"steak", :skills=>["archery", "combat", "egg farming"]}
 ```

 ##Objects

-* Ruby also has Objects.

-* Everything in Ruby is an Object; however, we almost never use plain vanilla Objects because there are more sophisticated, specialized implementations such a `String`, `Integer`, and `Hash`.
+Ruby also has Objects.
+In fact, everything in Ruby is an Object.
+However, we almost never use plain vanilla Objects because there are more sophisticated, specialized implementations such a `String`, `Integer`, and `Hash`.

 **Example:**
 How can we prove that the Hash we just created inherited from `Basic Object`?